iot-lab/iot-lab.github.io/docs/tools/serial-aggregator.md

 ```
 ### Use serial_aggregator command

-Go to the frontend SSH server and launch the command
+Go to the corresponding frontend SSH server for your experiment (grenoble in this case) and launch the command

 ``` bash
 $ ssh <login>@grenoble.iot-lab.info